danryan/hal/docs/source/adapters/slack.rst

 listen in on all public channels.
 In the future, you'll be able to specify channels by either a whitelist or blacklist.
 Private groups require the IRC gateway to work around a current limitation of the Slack API.
-See `Using IRC <#irc-gateway>`__.
-The IRC gateway is the author's preferred method as your bot will automatically join all channels and groups it belongs to, and removing Hal from a room is as simple as a ``/kick hal`` command.
+See `Using IRC Gateway`_.
+The IRC gateway is the author's preferred method as your bot will automatically join all channels and groups to which it belongs, and removing Hal from a room is as simple as a ``/kick hal`` command.
 Some advanced features like attachment uploading are not supported at this time.